Welcome to the wonderful world of keto baking, where you can enjoy all your favorite foods without guilt!

 Can I Eat Baked Chicken on Keto?

 Keto oven-baked chicken is one of the best options to get your protein while on keto.
-Because it has a higher fat content, dark meat chicken is more keto-friendly.
+Because it has a higher fat content, dark meat chicken provides more of the main energy source on a keto diet.
 In fact, both dark and white meat will work in the keto diet.

 Chicken breast is a food that is high in protein, low in fat, and has no carbs.
-A chicken breast has 284 calories, equal to 165 calories for every 3.5-ounce (100-gram) portion.
+A 172 gram boneless skinless chicken breast has 284 calories, equal to 165 calories for every 3.5-ounce (100-gram) portion.
 Most of the calories (about 80%) come from protein, while the rest come from fat (1).

 Keep reading to discover some delicious keto-baked chicken recipes!